elementor/elementor/readme.txt

 == Screenshots ==

-1. **Visual Drag and Drop Editor** Our instant drag and drop lets you easily place every element anywhere on the page and create pixel perfect designs.
+1. **Visual Drag and Drop Editor** - Design your website layouts and place any element anywhere on the page for pixel-perfect designs.
-2. **Full Design System** Speed up your workflow and ensure consistency across your site with settings you define once, use globally, and change anytime - no coding required.
+2. **Full Design System** - Enjoy a professional workflow and ensure consistency across your site.
+Define your settings, use them globally, and instantly adjust them any time.
-3. **Motion Effects** Add transitions and animations to your website elements/designs to create a unique user experience.
+3. **Responsive Design** Fully edit your website and customize the behavior on desktop, tablet, & mobile to optimize the visitor experience on every device.
-4. **Kit Library** Choose from a variety of designer-made website kits created to fit any industry.
-Add content, customize it, and make it your own.
+4. **Kits and Templates** - Jumpstart your web creation process or get inspired with professionally-designed templates or full website kits available for your immediate customization.
-5. **Templates Library** Save your pages or sections as templates, so you can easily reuse them again or choose one of our beautiful pre-designed templates.
+5. **Nested Elements** Leverage Elementor's Nested widgets to place any widget inside the content area of another widget - like Tabs, and Accordion for complete design flexibility.
-6. **Responsive Design** Fully edit your websites and customize the behavior on desktop, tablet & mobile to maximize the experience by switching between devices and breaking points.
+6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==